augustinas/from-zero-to-hero-with-RSpec/more_info.md

 ##Truthiness##

 In typical ruby fashion, testing truthiness in RSpec looks like some pretty natural language.
-To check if something is exactly 'true' you simply state 'be true' after 'expect(actual).to', or to check if it's anything truthy (anything but 'nil' or 'false') you just use 'be_truthy'.
-The same applies to checking things 'falsiness' with the matchers 'be_falsey' and 'be false'.
+To check if something is exactly 'true' you simply state `be true` after `expect(actual).to`, or to check if it's anything truthy (anything but `nil` or `false`) you just use `be_truthy`.
+The same applies to checking things `falsiness` with the matchers `be_falsey` and `be false`.

 ##Errors##

-When checking for raised errors one must pass a block into the 'expect' method instead of an argument as usual.
+When checking for raised errors one must pass a block into the `expect` method instead of an argument as usual.
 So you might say:
-'expect { erroneous_method }.to raise_error'
+`expect { erroneous_method }.to raise_error`
-You can pass up to two arguments into 'raise_error', an 'ErrorClass', or a message as a 'String'.
+You can pass up to two arguments into `raise_error`, an `ErrorClass`, or a message as a `String`.